 The results from Tobin et al. (2012) suggest that, for a given precipitation rate, aggregated convection will have a higher precipitation efficiency than disaggregated convection.
-Many questions remain, however, about how clouds outside of deep convective storms respond to large-scale forcing and to the degree of convective aggregation, for instance:
+Many questions remain, however, about how clouds outside of deep convective storms respond to large-scale forcing and to the degree of convective aggregation, such as the following:

-- Low-level clouds dominate in large parts of the tropical ocean and have a cooling effect on the Earth's surface, but does the low cloud amount decrease or increase as convective aggregation increases and the anvil cloud amount decreases? - Cumulus congestus are often not considered in studies of tropical rainfall, despite their frequency and considerable contribution to total rainfall (Johnson et al. 1999; Liu and Zipser 2009); do such clouds persist when deep convection is aggregated? - Anvil clouds are a direct result of deep convection detraining near the tropopause, but are the anvil characteristics such as height, thickness, and relative frequency per deep convective cloud related to the degree of aggregation?
+- Low-level clouds dominate in large parts of the tropical ocean and have a cooling effect on Earth's surface, but does the low cloud amount decrease or increase as convective aggregation increases and the anvil cloud amount decreases? - Cumulus congestus are often not considered in studies of tropical rainfall, despite their frequency and considerable contribution to total rainfall (Johnson et al. 1999; Liu and Zipser 2009); do such clouds persist when deep convection is aggregated? - Anvil clouds are a direct result of deep convection detraining near the tropopause, but are the anvil characteristics such as height, thickness, and relative frequency per deep convective cloud related to the degree of aggregation?

-To address such questions, we have analyzed individual cloud layers identified over nearly 5 years of data (July 2006 - April 2011) from two A-Train satellites, CloudSat and the Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observations (CALIPSO) (Stephens et al. 2002).
+To address such questions, we have analyzed individual cloud layers identified over nearly 5 years of data (July 2006-April 2011) from two A-Train satellites, CloudSat and the Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observations (CALIPSO) (Stephens et al. 2002).
 The cloud profiling radar aboard CloudSat and the CALIPSO lidar observe the same cloud scenes, and the strengths of the two instruments are combined to provide near-complete cloud profiles, from thin cirrus through deep convection down to shallow cumulus.
-Analvsis of cloud-type occurrence has highlighted the prominence of congestus and mid-level detrainment in the West-African monsoon (Stein et al. 2011b), and the identification of individual convective cloud features in CloudSat data has related deep convective characteristics to sea surface temperatures (SSTs) (Igel et al. 2014).
+Analysis of cloud-type occurrence has highlighted the prominence of congestus and midlevel detrainment in the West African monsoon (Stein et al. 2011b), and the identification of individual convective cloud features in CloudSat data has related deep convective characteristics to SSTs (Igel et al. 2014).

 In this paper, we seek to explore the dependence of vertical cloud structure and cloud type on convective aggregation in greater detail using CloudSat-CALIPSO data.
-We summarize the methodology from Tobin et al. (2012) and the design of the Simple Convective Aggregation Index (SCAI) in Section 2.
-The compositing techniques and cloud-type classification from CloudSat-CALIPSO data are described in Section 3.
-In Section 4, we show our results for the vertical distribution of cloud fraction.
-Fractional cover from different cloud-types is presented in Section 5, where we also consider the effect of optically thin clouds on clear-sky identification; low-level clouds are discussed separately in Section 6.
-The sensitivity of our analysis to different SST values is discussed in Section 7 and a summary of key findings and their implications and potential future work are provided in Section 8.
+We summarize the methodology from Tobin et al. (2012) and the design of the Simple Convective Aggregation Index (SCAI) in section 2.
+The compositing techniques and cloud-type classification from CloudSat-CALIPSO data are described in section 3.
+In section 4, we show our results for the vertical distribution of cloud fraction.
+Fractional cover from different cloud types is presented in section 5, where we also consider the effect of optically thin clouds on clear-sky identification; lowlevel clouds are discussed separately in section 6.
+The sensitivity of our analysis to different SST values is discussed in section 7 and a summary of key findings and their implications and potential future work are provided in section 8.

-2. The Simple Convective Aggregation Index (SCAI)
+2. The Simple Convective Aggregation Index

-Tobin et al. (2012) define the Simple Convective Aggregation Index (SCAI) as:
+Tobin et al. (2012) define the Simple Convective Aggregation Index as follows: